rabix/cottontail/README.md

 2. Run `sudo npm link` to create the `cottontail` global symlink.
 3. Use it by running `cottontail [directory (optional)] [-o (open browser, optional)] [--port 1337 (optional)]`

+In order to improve our software, we may report runtime errors back to our servers.
+If you explicitly wish to disable this, you can add a `--no-error-reporting` parameter to the CLI command.

 ## Tests

 **Server tests: **